Enn3Developer/discord-yearly-subs/README.md

 - Right click on your Discord server, then **Copy ID**
 - Put your guild's id into `discordGuildId` in your config.js

-## Patreon
+## Patreon integration
-You can use this bot with Patreon to automatically manage your yearly subscriptions in your Discord server.
+You can use this bot in combination with Patreon to automatically manage yearly subscriptions in your Discord server.

 Just setup a Patreon tier that drops a specific role to new patrons and this bot will do the rest, allowing your users to stay in the server until the next year.
-Obviously, you have to set also some Discord permissions for these roles.
+Obviously, you will have to set some Discord permissions for these roles.